 The discount rate used to measure the Combined Pension Plan liability was 7.25%.
-The projection of cash flows used to determine the discount rate assumed City contributions will be made in accordance with the provisions of HB 3158, including statutory minimums through 2024 and 34.50% of Computation Pay thereafter.
+The projection of cash flows used to determine the discount rate assumed City contributions will be made in accordance with the provisions of the Governing Statute, including statutory minimums through 2024 and 34.50% of Computation Pay thereafter.
 Members are expected to contribute 13.50% of Computation Pay.
 For cash flow purposes, projected payroll is based on 90% of the City's Hiring Plan payroll projections through 2037, increasing by 2.75% per year thereafter.
 This payroll projection is used for cash flow purposes only and does not impact the Total Pension Liability.
-The normal cost rate for future members is assumed to be 14.60% for all years.
+The normal cost rate for future members is assumed to be 13.07% for all years.
 Based on these assumptions, the System's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.
-The increase in the discount rate from the prior year and the HB 3158 benefit changes resulted in a decrease in the total pension liability of approximately \$3.953 billion.